The Amitabha Sutra: Healing Death Anxiety and Finding Meaning

 "Single-Minded Focus" and Mindfulness Meditation

 The sutra says Buddha recitation requires "single-minded focus without confusion."
-These four words intimidate many people—do we need to be completely free of wandering thoughts to be reborn in the Pure Land?
+These four words intimidate many people.
+Do we need to be completely free of wandering thoughts to be reborn in the Pure Land?
 If so, what hope is there for ordinary people like us whose minds are constantly distracted?

 When Life Feels Meaningless